 4 dried chilies, soaked and (halves if you prefer spicy)

 3 tablespoons vegetable oil (use lard is you have it)

 1 1/2 tablespoons dark soy sauce (my dad uses the liquify type of dark soy sauce)

 1 tablespoon tapioca flour (mix with water – to give shine)

 1 spring onions, chopped

 dash of pepper

-1. In a medium heat wok, pour vegetable oil and sesame oil.
+1. In a medium heat wok, pour vegetable oil (use lard is better) and sesame oil.

 2. Add ginger, onion, garlic and dried chilies.
 Stir-fry in high heat until fragrant.

 3. Add sliced roast pork and stir-fry for about 2 minutes in medium heat.